musicastudio/FM8.plus/README.md

 Having the Arpeggiator provide MIDI output is one of the most requested features for FM8, appearing on Reddit and various forums, and something I have wanted for a long time.

-Next, the idea of using the modwheel (or another midi CC) to rotate the morph control was asked by me on the Native Instruments forums in 2013.
-I came up with this diagram:
+Next, an idea I've wanted for a while was using the modwheel (or another midi CC) to rotate the morph control, as the morph tool allows for some incredible texture variations and transitions.
+This idea was even asked by me on the Native Instruments forums in 2013, where I shared this diagram:

 <kbd>
 <img width="465" height="517" alt="FM8_Native_Instruments ModWheel Idea" src="https://github.com/user-attachments/assets/8932e0ba-739a-4813-bd0c-96d18f929c9c" border="2" />